-You can connect mobile devices to the development PC to run, debug, and analyze applications built for them from Qt Creator.
-When you install Qt for a target platform, such as Android or QNX, the build and run settings for the development targets might be set up automatically in Qt Creator.
+You can connect devices to the development PC to run, debug, and analyze applications built for them from Qt Creator.
+When you install Qt for a target platform, such as Android, QNX, or Universal Windows Platform (UWP), the build and run settings for the development targets might be set up automatically in Qt Creator.

 You can connect the device to the development PC using a USB connection.
 Additionally, you can connect Linux-based devices by using a WLAN connection.

 shared objectsthat are loaded by a Java launcher that is part of Qt.
 This is totally transparent to users.
 As Qt is composed of libraries referencing each other, Qt 4 applications are only supported on Android version 1.6, or later, and Qt 5 applications on version 4.1 (API level 16), or later.
 You must install a Qt version targeting Android and the Android SDK and NDK to develop for Android devices.

 - Connecting Bare Metal Devices